Ergodicity probes: using time-fluctuations to measure the Hilbert space dimension: Gaussian, Non-Gaussian, and Mixed Contractions

-Now, using the method of contractions outlined above, we see that this 8-point correlation function may be split up into to four-point correlation functions, each consisting of both Gaussian and non-Gaussian contractions.
-We see that contributions to the long-time fluctuations may be split into three groups: products of Gaussian contractions, products of non-Gaussian contractions, and mixed products of two Gaussian and one non-Gaussian contraction.
+Here we calculate the contributions to the long-time fluctuations of Eq. \eqref{eq:flucs_full_S}.
+We see that the relevant correlation function is an 8-point correlation function, which we will show below may be split into three groups: products of Gaussian contractions, products of non-Gaussian contractions, and mixed products of two Gaussian and one non-Gaussian contraction.

 An example of the first form, Gaussian contractions only, is

 Indeed, there are three such contractions, occurring each time between pairs of indices, that only contribute two kronecker-$\delta$ factors - $\sim \delta_{\alpha\beta}\delta_{\alpha^\prime\beta^\prime}, \delta_{\alpha\alpha^\prime}\delta_{\beta\beta^\prime}, \delta_{\alpha\beta^\prime}\delta_{\beta\alpha^\prime} $.
 Other Gaussian contractions may be defined, but may be ignored due to a reduction in the number of summations.